leemac/leemac.github.io/_posts/2016-07-08-synology-permission-denied.md

 **Please note**: I'm the only user on this Synology as it's my home device.
 Permissions are squashed here to allow anyone to access this share.

+Hop back over to your Ubuntu server.

 And here is the line I added to my /etc/fstab:

 ```
 192.168.1.11:/volume1/Screenshots /home/lee/screenshots nfs nouser,rsize=8192,wsize=8192,atime,auto,rw,dev,exec,suid 0 0
 ```

-Create the folder
+Create the folder you will be mounting to:

 ```
 mkdir ~/Screenshots
 ```

-Mounting is easy via
+To mount, simply do:

 ```
 sudo mount -a
 ```

-Un-mounting is easy as well if needed
+Un-mounting is easy as well if needed:

 ```
 sudo umount Screenshots